mikko-ahonen/mikko-ahonen.github.io/_posts/2026-06-28-transformation.md

 > *The transformations available to a system are bounded by the semantics explicitly represented
 > in its internal model.*

-As an example, a platform for creating training videos.
-If all you have is the recorded video, automating the postprocessing (such as highlighting an element) is almost impossible.
+Take as an example, a platform for creating training videos.
+If all you have is the recorded video, automating the postprocessing (such as highlighting the clicked element) is almost impossible.
 You would need to analyze the content to understand what is going on, which is not reliable.

 Now suppose the system producing the training videos also knows where the buttons, dialogs and forms are.